jamieroche1987/Tic-Tac-Toe/README.md

 ## INITIAL IDEA CONCEPT

-My initial idea for the project was to create a game of Tic Tac Toe that can be played with friends and family.
-My target audience is anyone who has an interest in playing tic tac toe with others .
-I wanted to make the website to stand out with the colors used.
-I also wanted their to be a score board to keep track of who is winning the most games.
+- My initial idea for the project was to create a game of Tic Tac Toe that can be played with friends and family
+- I wanted to make the website to stand out with the colors used.
+- I also wanted their to be a score board to keep track of who is winning the most games.
+- My target audience is anyone who has an interest in playing tic tac toe with others

-- The Features I wanted the project to have are:
+* The Features I wanted the project to have are:

   - To make the site easy read
   - Have a players score board